- Location: Student Center, 4th Floor

 - Center for Faith and Spirituality Website

-The Center for Faith and Spirituality (CFS) at Montclair State University advances understanding and appreciation of all faith, spiritual, and religious communities and traditions through interfaith dialogues, programs, services, and interactions.
+The Center for Faith and Spirituality (CFS) at Montclair State University advances understanding and appreciation of all faith, spiritual, religious communities and world-views through interfaith dialogues, programs, services, and interactions.

 - Telephone: 973-655-7431